 Mazrekaj, D., Palmaccio, S., & De Witte, K. Research on children with LGBTQ parents: Challenges and a way forward.
 In G. Kaufman, M. Stambolis-Ruhstorfer, S. Roberts, & B. Ralph (Eds) Research Handbook on the Sociology of Gender.
 Edward Elgar Publishing Ltd (2024).

 Early Labor Market Outcomes of Young Adults from Same-Sex Families: Evidence from Population Data (with Deni Mazrekaj and Kristof De Witte).
+R&R at Journal of Marriage and Family.

 Abstract.
-Little is known about whether an individual's level of attractiveness plays a role in the likelihood of perpetrating sexual violence.
-Using U.S. data from the National Longitudinal Study of Adolescent to Adult Health (Add Health), we examine the relationship between attractiveness and sexual violence perpetration against one's partner.
-To operationalize beauty, we use physical attractiveness scores assigned by interviewers to survey respondents between the ages of 12 and 17.
-Our results show that within the sample of men, a 1-point increase in beauty rating (on a scale of 1-5) reduces the likelihood of having perpetrated sexual violence on the partner in adulthood by 13 percent.
-We also find that parental investment -- proxied by birth order -- mitigates this association, as very unattractive men who received high levels of parental investment have substantially lower predicted probabilities of perpetrating sexual violence compared to their counterparts who received low levels of parental investment.
+Little is known about whether an individual’s physical attractiveness influences the likelihood of perpetrating sexual violence.
+Using U.S. data from the National Longitudinal Study of Adolescent to Adult Health (Add Health), we examine the relationship between attractiveness and sexual violence perpetration against one’s partner.
+Physical attractiveness is measured using interviewer-assigned scores for respondents aged 12 to 17.
+Among men, a one-point increase in attractiveness (on a 1–5 scale) reduces the likelihood of perpetrating sexual violence in adulthood by 13 percent.
+We also find that contextual factors, such as parental education and neighborhood cohesion, mitigate this association.
+Very unattractive men with highly educated parents have substantially lower predicted probabilities of perpetrating sexual violence compared to peers with less-educated parents.
+Similarly, very unattractive men living in cohesive neighborhoods report markedly lower predicted frequencies of sexual violence perpetration than those in less cohesive neighborhoods.

 The effect of the birth of a halfsibling and the presence of stepsiblings on children's educational achievements (with Deni Mazrekaj and Kristof De Witte).